vuejs/v2.vuejs.org/source/_drafts/why-you-should-give-vuejs-a-spin.md

 ### Ractive

 Very very similar.
 But Vue.js allows you to easily extend the vocabulary with custom directives and filters, a feature which Ractive doesn't seem to offer.
 Since both libraries

-## Other Stats

-### Performance

-### Size